 This minimizes the administrative burden of manually monitoring vehicles, eliminates the need for micromanagement and multiple phone calls, and ensures your drivers are on track.

 Because of reduced administrative burden and increased efficiency, fleet managers may have more time for other business-critical tasks.

 2. Simplify time and payroll management.

 If you pay your drivers on an hourly basis, geofencing can help you track their working periods automatically.

 You can create virtual time stamps and cards, integrated with geofences.
 When your staff passes through your digital, geofenced perimeters, your fleet management software can start recording the working hours.

 This gives you accurate logs of when drivers appeared on their job sites and for how long they worked.

 Once it’s time for payroll processing, your admin and finance team can calculate payroll with more accuracy, without having to deal with a lot of paperwork and manual record checking.

-Geofencing depends much on GPS tracking, so the software can update you in real-time and help you enhance your operational planning and scheduling.
+Geofencing in fleet management relies on GPS tracking, so the software can update you in real time and help you enhance your operational planning and scheduling.